 ABOUT THE HERB PATCH PROJECT

 We provide primary schools with Sensory Herb Gardens, bringing the classroom outdoors and allowing children to plant, learn and have fun!
-So far, we have planted a HerbPatch in 250 primary schools across Ireland and we are expanding!
+So far, we have planted a HerbPatch in almost 500 primary schools across Ireland and we are expanding!

 A not-for-profit educational project, HerbPatch, created and developed by herbalist Jan Keating, in collaboration with the Irish Register of Herbalists, combines the skills, love and passion of its members, with the knowledge of experts in education.
-To facilitate easy integration into the curriculum, lesson plans and activity sheets were developed for the HerbPatch (with the help of Dr. Sandra Austin and 3rd year students at DCU St. Patrick’s Campus, Drumcondra).
+To facilitate easy integration into the curriculum, lesson plans and activity sheets were developed for the HerbPatch (with the help of Dr. Sandra Austin MIE and 3rd year students at DCU St. Patrick’s Campus, Drumcondra).

 WANT A FAB HERBPATCH AT YOUR PRIMARY SCHOOL?

-It’s time to sign up!
-Click Apply Now below and fill out your school details BEFORE MARCH 31st 2021 to receive your easy-to-use HerbPatch kit*.
+It’s not time to sign up!
+But when it is, you can hit the Apply Now button to fill out your school details to receive your easy-to-use HerbPatch kit*.

 Bursting with life, the kit contains;